BuildWithData/Code-From-Videos/spark/ep0_how_to_install_linux.md

     > which java
     /usr/bin/java

-and when checking its version:
+and this one when checking its version:

     > java --version
     openjdk ....